tsonntag/oscar/README.md

-# Oscar - an ASCII Art Drawning Service
+# Oscar - ASCII Art Drawning Service

 Oscar is a web service providing the following drawing operations: